 Do you keep a journal?

 I ventured into journal writing in my pre-teen years.
 I wrote about animals, ideas, daily life, and I wrote random thoughts of my future on paper.
 My future dreams were to be a nurse, farmer (reflects my deep love for animals), or an interior designer.
 My notebook paper journals included drawings of domestic and farm animals, as well as furniture settings in carefully measured down-to-scale rooms.
 Years later, I realized the joy that I felt when I painted my dreams onto paper was far more valuable than what met my eyes.
 I worked through problems and I set goals.
-Resolve and an unlocking of thoughts through self-discussion results from journal writing.
+Resolve and unlocking of thoughts through self-discussion blossoms from journal writing.

 There is far more than five valuable types of journal keeping, but today I share these as a start:

 Entrepreneur journal – Record your observations after you meet with a client, after your day ends, or whenever your thoughts are rich with fresh ideas.
 This article posted on Entreprenear.com is spot-on, “it’s also a wonderful tool to help us analyze where we are at and where we want to go.”
 By logging actions steps, we keep a diary of what we have done, and later we can reflect back (analyze) what did or did not work.
 This works, trust me, it does work.